vuex-orm/plugin-axios/docs/guide/usage.md

 User.api().get('https://example.com/api/users')
 ```

-The response body of the request may look like:
+The response body of the request may look like the following:

 ```json
 [